 - In conclusion, there is no one right solution as to how organizations must approach careers and shape the talent culture.
 Therefore, creating a common idea is key if you want people to play a positive part in the talent management practices your company wants to implement.
 Co-creation can help.

-Contact us if you want to learn more about evidence-based tooling to positively impact your talent culture.
+Contact us if you want to learn more about the Career Discovery Trajectory to positively impact your talent culture.